BooleanEE/grana_de_moi/README.md

 - Make sure you have the make command installed in your machine and has it defined in your environment variable path, otherwise it it is not going to work;
 - The command **make save** will save all libraries utilized in the project;
-- The command **make install** will install all dependecies necessaries to run the code.
+- The command **make install** will install all dependecies necessaries to run the code;
+- The command **make run** will run a use case of the software with the current JSON file with the respective budget model.

 When using **make save** and **make install**, make sure that you are on you virtual environment.